-The following table sets forth the total net direct and overlapping general obligation indebtedness attributable to the District as of January 1, 2018.
-The District can make no assurances that State constitutional caps on overlapping tax rates will not in the future prevent the District from levying the ad valorem property tax in sufficient amounts should revenues for general obligations (such as the 2018 Bonds) of overlapping entities become insufficient to pay debt service.
+The following table sets forth the total net direct and overlapping general obligation indebtedness attributable to the District as of January 1, 2019 and includes the issuance of the 2019 Bonds and the effect of the Refunding Project.
+The District can make no assurances that State constitutional caps on overlapping tax rates will not in the future prevent the District from levying the ad valorem property tax in sufficient amounts should revenues for general obligations (such as the 2019 Bonds) of overlapping entities become insufficient to pay debt service.